tailosinc/vl53l0x-linux/README.md

 * Pololu for both the sensor breakout board and their [Arduino library](https://github.com/pololu/vl53l0x-arduino) this project bases upon
 * Drogon for his awesome [WiringPi library](http://wiringpi.com/), see notes in [my fork](https://github.com/mjbogusz/wiringPi)
 * ST for making this great sensor!

+## License
+This library is licensed under MIT license, see `LICENSE.txt` file for full license text.